Abdullah-N-A/holbertonschool-low_level_programming/singly_linked_lists/README.md

-Singly Linked List Common Operations Explained
+Singly Linked List Operations in C

+This project covers fundamental operations on singly linked lists in C.
+You will learn how to print the list, calculate its length, add nodes at different positions, and properly free the list’s memory.

+Files and Tasks
-0. Print List
+0. PRINT LIST

-Traverse the list from the head node to the end, printing each node’s data until you reach a node that points to NULL.
+Traverse and print all elements from the head node to the end of the list.

-1. List Length
+1. LIST LENGTH

-Count the total number of nodes by starting at the head and moving through each node until the end, incrementing a counter for every node visited.
+Calculate and return the total number of nodes in the list.

-2. Add Node at Beginning
+2. ADD NODE

+Insert a new node at the beginning of the list.

+3. ADD NODE AT THE END

-Create a new node and set its next pointer to the current head of the list.
-Then update the head to point to this new node, effectively inserting it at the front.
+Insert a new node at the end of the list.

-3. Add Node at End
-Create a new node with its next pointer set to NULL.
-Traverse the list starting from the head until you find the last node (the one pointing to NULL).
-Update this last node’s next pointer to point to the new node, adding it at the end.

-4. Free List
+4. FREE LIST

-To avoid memory leaks, go through the list and free the memory allocated for each node, starting from the head and moving forward, until all nodes have been deallocated.
-Finally, set the head pointer to NULL.
+Free all allocated memory used by the list nodes to avoid memory leaks.

+Summary

+This project helps practice:

+Traversing linked lists.

+Counting nodes in a list.

+Inserting nodes at the beginning and end.

+Proper memory management by freeing allocated nodes.